-A breakthrough came when my sister Colleen came to visit me in May of 2005 and was suddenly 30 pounds less in just the three months since I had last seen her.
-Colleen told me about the book, Eat To Live that she had learned about on a mothering website.
-When I first saw Colleen so much thinner I thought that she must be doing something extreme, like starving herself, but that couldn't have been further from the truth.
+A breakthrough came when my sister came to visit me.
+She was 30 pounds less since I saw her three months prior.
+She told me about the book Eat To Live.
+When I first saw she was so much thinner I thought she must be doing something extreme, like starving herself, but that couldn't have been further from the truth.

 Eat To Live opened my eyes to a new way of thinking about food and hunger.
-I understood why all the low-fat meats and grains fed my drive to overeat and why I was always fighting off a desire to consume more food a few hours later.
-I followed Dr. Fuhrman’s advice to eat for nutrient density and to eat more to fill the body with anti-cancer nutrients.
-The first week I lost 11 pounds and I wasn’t hungry anymore.
-It was a bit of an adjustment at first, but the results were so quick and amazing, that I was motivated to push through it.
-I actually ate much more food that I had eaten before, and the more I ate, the more weight I'd lose.
-Looking back, I think my body was just starved of nutrients.
+I understood why all the low-fat meats and grains fed my drive to overeat and why I was always fighting off a desire to consume more food a few hours after eating.
+I followed Dr. Fuhrman’s advice to eat for nutrient density and fill the body with anti-cancer nutrients.
+The first week I lost eleven pounds and wasn’t hungry anymore.
+It was a bit of an adjustment at first, but the results were so quick and amazing, that I was motivated to go on.
+I actually ate much more food that I had eaten before, and the more I ate, the more weight I lost.
+Looking back, I think my body was starved of nutrients.

-When I learned about the concept of food addiction and toxic hunger, I realized, that described me.
+When I learned about the concepts of food addiction and toxic hunger I realized that they described me.
 After my bagel and low-fat yogurt in the morning I could not make it to lunch without a cup of coffee, and a little bit of chocolate as a pick-me-up to help deal with the mild headache or listlessness I felt.
 I realize now I was in a viscous cycle of shakes and feeling low unless I ate regularly and kept my blood sugar up.

 Greg, my husband, changed his diet too.
 At first he was just eating this way to support me, and thought it may help his cholesterol.
-Then, within four months, he lost 40 pounds., his eyesight improved so his eyeglass prescription needed to be adjusted, and he no longer needed Lipitor to lower his cholesterol.
-He had been taking it for the past two and a half years when his levels were over 300.
-His doctor said to keep doing whatever he was doing because his cholesterol was lower now than it was on Lipitor!
-My mom also dropped 20 pounds. and is no longer taking her cholesterol lowering medication, hormone replacement or anti-depressants.
-Not to be left out, my father also lost weight eating this way and no longer has his "spare tire" around his middle.
-Our kids have always been slim, but now see the importance of fueling the body with nutrients and understand the reasons we Eat To Live.
+Within four months he lost 40 pounds, his eyesight improved so his eyeglass prescription needed to be adjusted, and he no longer needed Lipitor to lower his cholesterol.
+My mom dropped 20 pounds and is no longer taking her cholesterol lowering medication, hormone replacement or anti-depressants.
+My father also lost weight eating this way and no longer has his "spare tire" around his middle.
+Our kids have always been slim, but now see the importance of fueling the body with nutrients and understand the reasons we Eat To Live.”